 Who or What is your inner beast or alter ego?
 Have one?

-When you are working hard or struggling, what do you call on from deep within to help you get the job done or support you to face a fear?
+When you are working hard or struggling, what do you call on from deep within to help you get the job done or support you in facing a fear?
 Do you think about dialing up a superhero?
 Do you choose a badass animal to “attack” the situation?

 I needed to dial in my inner beast nearly every time we taped the docuseries where we aired our dirty laundry so to speak being transparent and authentic with our wellness.

 Our inner beast doesn’t have to be a superhero or a famous athlete.
 It can be a feeling-rough, tough, strong.
 It can even be you from the past or a “future” you.
-Your inner beast is a something or someone helping you reduce the odds of freezing up or quitting.
-Inner beast is a way to attain your goal or perhaps give you comfort and security during hard times.
+Your inner beast is a thing, feeling or even an idol helping you reduce the odds of freezing up or quitting.
+The inner beast is a way to attain your goal or perhaps give you comfort and security during hard times.

 Though this process may seem silly or not of value, I challenge you to identify and even name your inner beast.
-Is your inner strength a superhero, writer, basketball star, Navy Seal?
-Or is your inner beast an animal, actor, next door neighbor?
+Is your inner strength a superhero, writer, basketball star, or Navy Seal?
+Or is your inner beast an animal, actor, or next-door neighbor?
 There are no rules in defining your inner beast.
 Who or what can give you strength at the time you need it most?
 And, remember your inner beasts may change over time with different circumstances.

 Hop over to Coach Peggy’s fun 3-Part Inner Beast Facebook posts where she shared her Inner Beast: Athena.